 Jprofiler provides good support for JDBC, JPA/Hibernate, and other popular databases.

-If you want to try, you can get trial copy of Jprofiler
+If you want to try, you can get a trial copy of Jprofiler

-For more detailed about the features, please refer YourKit Features
+For the more detailed about the features, please refer YourKit Features

 Here is a sample dashboard for our Spring Boot based REST application